 Article by: Nigel Tyler

-Recently I was speaking with a senior design engineer who is working for Honda in Tokyo, he was telling me that he has been working from home since early 2020 and has now been informed other than one-half day a week, he will not be returning to an office environment at all.
+Recently I was speaking with a senior design engineer who is working for Honda in Tokyo, he was telling me that he has been working from home since early 2020 and had now been informed other than one half-day a week, he will not be returning to an office environment at all.

 Now we could make an assumption that as it was Japan who led the world in productivity and manufacturing innovations over recent times (Lean Manufacture for example) then it may be safe to assume that the rest of the World is likely to adopt permanent home working where ever practicable!